How Much Can I Make from a Solar Lease?

 The developer files an Interconnection Application with the local utility – this is the agreement that shows the developer how much interconnection will cost them if they build the project, and ultimately allows them to fully model the project’s feasibility.
 The approval process can take up to two years.

 Concurrently, the developer is negotiating a Power Purchase Agreement (PPA) with either the utility or another buyer of the power who would be buying the clean energy through Renewable Energy Credits (RECs).
-For community solar projects, the ultimate buyers of the power may look a little different than just a single entity, but it is also during this time that the developer fully models out revenue associated with the project based on the program within which it’s working.
+For community solar projects (or “DG” projects), the ultimate buyers of the power may look a little different than just a single entity, but it is also during this time that the developer fully models out revenue associated with the project based on the program it’s working within.

 Going LIVE